barryclark/jekyll-now/_posts/2017-02-14-opening-up-security.md

 ## Overview

-There has been a cultural shift in recent years around who is reposible for implementing security.
+There has been a cultural shift in recent years around who is responsible for implementing security.

-Perhaps the most concrete example of this, is that of the ever increasing number of development teams, implementing their own secret management systems using tooling like Vault to store their business secrets, with their info-sec teams then moving more towards of a role of supporing the implementation of secured by design principles; rather than being the driving force behind it.
+Perhaps the most concrete example of this, is that of the ever increasing number of development teams, implementing their own secret management systems using tooling like Vault to store their business secrets, with their info-sec teams then moving more towards of a role of supporting the implementation of secured by design principles; rather than being the driving force behind it.

-I belive that this cultural shift is due to nothing more than their being software available now that simply wasn't five years ago previously if you wanted to store your secrets, you might go and ask the IT procurement department for budget to buy a HSM, and then spend three months integrating that into your workflow, but with the rise of containerisation, and with the more widespread adoption of cloud services, there needed to be new software to solve problems that people were encountering.
-The problems havent changed, we have just started to see them faster, and think about them more as a result of that.
+I believe that this cultural shift is due to nothing more than their being software available now that simply wasn't five years ago previously if you wanted to store your secrets, where you might once have had to go and ask the IT procurement department for budget to buy a HSM, and then spend three months integrating that into your workflow, now; with the rise of containerisation, and with the more widespread adoption of cloud services, there needed to be new software to solve problems that people were encountering.
+The problems haven't changed, we have just started to see them faster, and think about them more as a result of that.

 ## Software with secrets in mind

-To give a concrete example of this kind of realisation in mind, one of the teams I most recently worked with had replatformed their stack from tin in their data centers to using cloud providers (Amazon in their case), and at the time of replatforming, they moved to containerising their application.
+To give a concrete example of this kind of realisation in mind, one of the teams I most recently worked with had re-platformed their stack from tin in their data centers to using cloud providers (Amazon in their case), and at the time of re-platforming, they moved to containers in their application.
 One of the concerns they had, was that they were using a public cloud provider to store their docker images.
 So if they did what they always had, and stored their secrets in the source code, and had that source code and config switched it into place, then their production database credentials would have been available in their image, if the cloud provider was then ever compromised, then they could